 Part of our original goal was to take turns breastfeeding for the first two months, and I’m happy to say it’s going according to plan!
 We have not encountered any surprises.
 Orion came out the womb nursing like a champ on both of us; he has the perfect latch!

 Nine weeks before Orion was born, I was pumping every three hours from 5 AM to 11 PM to induce lactation and build up my supply.
 I was pumping in every location imaginable!
 At my desk, in the car, the movie theater, Six Flags, and much more!
 Now I’m pumping four times a day at 6:30 AM, 10 AM, 1 PM, and 3 PM, which is during my commute and two times at work.
 My wife and I alternate with nursing during the early mornings, evenings, and weekends.

 Bringing up the topic of breastfeeding at work was a bit more difficult for me, as the non-gestational mom.
 My male boss may have been a bit shocked about my need to breastfeed, but it worked out in my favor.
 He didn’t ask me any questions or fight the issue.
 I’m very relieved to have the time and space needed to breast pump after starting this conversation, which was one of the hardest things I’ve ever had to do.

-So far we’ve been able to easily cover for each other if something pops up.
-It’s fine if one of us gets too busy or needs to leave because we’re both able to step in to nurse or breastfeed when necessary.
+So far, we’ve been able to cover for each other if something pops up.
+It’s okay if one of us gets too busy or needs to leave because we’re both ready to step in to nurse or breastfeed when necessary.
 Being able to co-breastfeed has relieved so much stress from providing Orion with enough milk.
-We are incredibly thankful that all of the hard work that went into making this decision and inducing lactation is paying off to both have the ultimate bonding experience with our baby.
+We are incredibly thankful that all of the hard work that went into making this decision, and inducing lactation is paying off to both have the ultimate bonding experience with our baby.